FT 131 students learning how muscles work.

 FT 104 students practicing fitness testing skills.

 Our program prepares you for job entry as a fitness technologist/specialist, personal trainer or group fitness instructor.
 The program is designed to correlate classroom and laboratory experience with practical experience in fitness facilities in the community.
 Graduates are eligible to take a national personal trainer certifying examination given by various organizations, including: the American College of Sports Medicine (ACSM), the American Council on exercise (ACE), and the National Strength and Conditioning Association (NSCA).
 Depending upon coursework taken, students may also be eligible for additional health and fitness certifications.
 For expanded education and training in older adults, students can complete the Career Pathways Certificate in Healthy Older Adult Fitness (HOAF) and/or co-enroll in the gerontology program.
-Students can also transfer to a four year program after completing the AAS in Fitness Technology, taking advantage of the Articulation Agreements with Portland State University and Concordia University.
+Students can also transfer to a four year program after completing the AAS in Exercise Science, taking advantage of the Articulation Agreements with Portland State University and Concordia University.

-Fitness Technology Program Costs
+Exercise Science Program Costs

 Use the tuition calculator to estimate what your costs will be.
 The cost of books is not included in the calculator.
 Add approximately $1200 for books for the AAS degree program, $750 for books for the one year certificate, and $500 for books for the HOAF certificate.